openedx/edx-documentation/en_us/students/source/SFD_credit_courses.rst

 To purchase academic credit, follow these steps.

 #.
-On your dashboard, select **Purchase Credit** next to the course that you want.
+On your dashboard, select **Purchase Credit** next to the course that you
+   want.
 #.
 On the **Purchase credit for** page, select the organization that you want
    to purchase credit from, and then select **Check Out** or **Check Out with PayPal**.
 #.
 Follow the onscreen instructions to complete the payment process.
-A
+When the
-   confirmation page opens and you receive an email message when the payment process is complete.
+   payment process is complete, a confirmation page opens, and you receive an email message.
 #.
 On the payment confirmation page, note whether the organization requires
    you to complete additional steps to receive credit.
 If the organization has additional requirements, select **Complete Credit** to go to that